 virtual bool getattribute (string_view name, TypeDesc type, void val) const = 0 Get the named attribute, store it in val.
-All of the attributes that may be set with the attribute() call may also be queried with getattribute().
+All of the attributes that may be set with the attribute() '''

 '''

 ImageCache ic;

 ...

 int maxfiles;

 ic->getattribute ("max_open_files", TypeDesc::INT, &maxfiles);